-A few days ago I posted the building instructions for a project of mine: WinDIY a 3D printed wind turbine.
+A few days ago I posted the build instructions for a project of mine: WinDIY a 3D printed wind turbine.

-Even if I still have some work ahead of me, most of the functions of WinDIY are already working.
-What unfortunately has not yet worked is the main purpose of a wind turbine: generating energy.
+Even though I still have some work to do, most of the functions of WinDIY already work.
+What unfortunately did not work yet is the main purpose of a wind turbine: generating energy.

-Here I have to invest a few more hours at the workbench. 🙂
+I guess I'll have to invest a few more hours at the workbench here 🙂 .

-Since the generator works in principle and it may. there are also scenarios to which it could fit, I still want to introduce it here.
-At least tips for developing your own generator should be extracted from it. 🙂
+Since the generator works in principle, however, and there may also be scenarios to which it could fit, I want to present it here anyway.
+At least some tips for the development of your own generator should come out of it. 🙂

-And why actually "nerdiskerator"?
-This nickname of the disk generator comes from "NERdiys DISK genERATOR" = Nerdiskerator. 🙂
+And why actually "Nerdiskerator"?
+This nickname of the disk generator (=disk generator) comes from "NERdiys DISK genERATOR"= Nerdiskerator. 🙂

 Overview

-- One stator disk containing 12 manually or automatically wound coils
+- The stator contains 12 manually or automatically wound coils

-- Two rotor discs, each containing 20 neodymium magnets
+- Two rotor discs with 20 neodymium magnets each

-- Each rotor disc is supported with a ball bearing
+- Each rotor disc is supported by a ball bearing

-Below are a few pictures of different components from different stages of development.
+Below are a few pictures of various components from different stages of development.

 Development

-I have documented most of the development and the individual difficulties on Hackaday.io.
-You can find the link here. 🙂
+I have documented the development and the individual difficulties for the most part on Hackaday.io.
+You can find the link here 🙂

 https://hackaday.io/project/172445-nerdiskerator-a-3d-printed-disk-generator